hubwriter/gh-quickcs/README.md

 ## ⭐ If you like it, star it!

-If you like this extension, please start the repo by clicking **☆ Star** top right of this page.
+If you like this CLI extension, please star the repo by clicking **☆ Star** top right of this page.

 This helps raise the profile of this extension.
 Thanks.